katniny/Auride/WHATSDONE.md

 - You can now call "timeAgo" with 2 arguments - the Firebase timestamp & "verbose"
     - Verbose is a flag you can call to get a full string (e.g., "Dec 17, 2025 • 4:10 AM" instead of "2d").
 Do not call a flag if you want the standard time.
 - Unified functions for loving notes and renoting notes
+- When closing a modal, you can now just call `yourModalElement.close()`, Auride will now handle deletion after 450ms rather than having you do it manually

 - NOTICE TO CONTRIBUTORS: If you have an old database for Auride, the following methods are now depreciated:
     - noteData.isDeleted - this is handled by the server.
 While notes are no longer deleted this way, the server can handle this to ensure it doesn't render.
 However, we do not do this anymore going forward.